Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reoheh10/index.md

 ---
 The combination of lavender, lemongrass, peppermint and frankincense make the ideal combination to help relieve headache and migraine pain.

-Lavender is a wonderful relaxant and sedatives, reducing stress, anxiety and tension, which are often triggers or secondary causes of headaches or migraines.
+Lavender is a wonderful relaxant and sedative, reducing stress, anxiety and tension, which are often triggers or secondary causes of headaches or migraines.

 Lemongrass is an effective muscle and vascular relaxant.

-Frankincense reduces the effects of stress and improves our circadian rhythm.
+Frankincense reduces the effects of stress and improve can help our circadian rhythm to equalise.
 It is also known to be relaxing, soothing and calming, which can prevent a headache from coming on.

 Peppermint helps to relieve pain, has a decongesting effect and reduces vascular inflammation.